3D printing process step by step

 Step 5: print the part

 With everything ready, the print job begins.
 The printer follows the G-code line by line, building the object layer by layer.
-Print times can range from minutes to days depending on the size, resolution, and complexity of the part.
+Depending on resolution and complexity, 3D prints can take minutes or even several days.

 During this step, it’s important to monitor for nozzle clogs, warping, support failure, or material inconsistencies.